 Because the writer loved telling stories so much he wanted to help others tell theirs.
 And there was nothing the editor liked more than helping writers.
 They decided to call their writing venture Storyline Creatives.

 They invited a few of their friends—fellow storytellers and language lovers—to join them.
 And they all lived happily ever after.

 The end beginning

 I’ve been writing stories since I was eight.
 Some of those stories have ended up in magazines and newspapers.
 Some are on websites.
 One even became a novel.
 I work with people and companies to tell stories the world wants to hear.
-Need a story for a website or blog?
-A unique voice to jumpstart your social or a new brand identity?
+Need a story for a website, blog or content campaign?
+An offbeat voice to jumpstart your social or a new brand identity?
 I’d love to talk.

 I love words and the power they wield.
 This drives me to help clients perfect their writing.
 I bring a decade of editorial experience to my clients’ projects at Storyline.
 Need a second pair of eyes for your new company website, marketing copy, peer-reviewed article or thesis?
 Or professional feedback on your latest writing project?
 Let’s talk.